tcdowney/downey-io-jekyll/blog/_posts/2015-09-12-how-to-batch-upload-images-amazon-s3-mitty.md

 ## Installation

-To install the gem, simply follow the instructions int he [README](https://github.com/tcdowney/mitty#installation).
+To install the gem, just follow the instructions in the [README](https://github.com/tcdowney/mitty#installation).
 It will cover the gem installation itself, as well as what configuration options are available/required.

 In order to upload images to an Amazon S3 bucket, mitty requires a valid `aws_access_key_id` and `aws_secret_access_key`.
 Although I allow this to be configured via the `.mitty` file, I recommend storing these values in environment variables so that they aren't accidentally checked in to source control or otherwise leaked.
 I also recommend creating an AWS that has minimal access.
 It should only need to have permissions to a single bucket.
 For more information acquiring these keys and best practices in general, I recommend reading the [Managing AWS Access Keys documentation](http://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html).